Last updated on January 26th, 2023 at 04:25 pm

 Dedicated to opera, this neoclassical theater was built in 1885, is the oldest in South America and is currently home to the Bogotá Symphony Orchestra.
 Because of its beauty and architectural style, the theater has also been crowned one of the 7 wonders of Colombia.

 This park, located in the Amazon trapezoid, is part of the Colombian national parks.
-A variety of activities can be enjoyed in Amacayacu, such as: B. Bird watching and walks surrounded by natural areas with tropical animals.
+A variety of activities can be enjoyed in Amacayacu, including bird watching and walks surrounded by natural areas with tropical animals.

 This park is home to the largest tropical rainforest in North and South America.
 It is not open to the public and tourists can only fly over it.
 Unfortunately, clearing due to expanding cattle breeding is increasingly affecting the park.
 Thanks to its amazing nature, tourists still refer to it as the “greatest wonder of Colombia”.